MarikoSakuragi/BHA-2022/FinalProject/CentrifugeDIY/CentrifugeDIY_index.md

 ・How bio lab has became today’s form?<br/>
 ・Interests in old lab equipments, how they have been blackboxed.<br/>
 <br/>
-・DIYbio… Weird fusion of old and new<br/>
+・**DIYbio… Weird fusion of old and new**<br/>
 <br/>
-・My inspiration is from Urs Gardenz’s lecture (Gaudi Lab).<br/>
-    I am so impressed by his amazing invention of  DIY devices.<br/>
+・My inspiration is from Urs Gardenz’s lecture (Gaudi Lab).I am so impressed by his amazing invention of  DIY devices.<br/>
 ・Re-interpret and reconstruct lab equipments through historical research of lab equipments.<br/>
-・According him, such historical research helps for DIY as reference and inspirations, because old equipments are simpler and more open than modern devices.<br/>
+・According him, such historical research helps for DIY as reference and inspirations, because **old equipments are simpler and more open than modern devices**.<br/>
 ↓
 ### Project：Research/Reproduce/Reconstruct
 ・Research about the historical improvement of Centrifuge<br/>